 1. Purpose

-This charter sets the ethical boundaries for AI use at [Organization Name].
+This policy sets the rules for AI use at [Organization Name].
 It defines what AI may and may not be used for, establishes acceptable use standards, and communicates the organization's commitments to customers, employees, and the public.
 It applies alongside the Responsible AI Principles and translates those principles into concrete rules.

 2. Scope

-This charter applies to all AI use across the organization: internal tools, customer-facing systems, third-party AI services, prototypes, and experiments.
+This policy applies to all AI use across the organization: internal tools, customer-facing systems, third-party AI services, prototypes, and experiments.
 It applies to all employees, contractors, and partners regardless of role or seniority.

 3. Prohibited uses